On the Estimation of Latent Distances Using Graph Distances: Introduction

 Our contribution here is of a different nature as we focus on the situation where the latent positions are well spread out in space, forming no obvious clusters.
 This relates more closely to the work of \citet{hoff2002latent}.
-Although their setting is more general in that additional information may be available at each position, their approach in our setting reduces to the following logistic regression model: \beq \log\Big( \frac{p_{ij}}{1 - p_{ij}} \Big) = -d_{ij}, \eeq which is clearly a special case of \eqref{W}, with $\phi(d) = 1/(1+e^d)$. \citet{sarkartheoretical} consider this same model motivated by a link prediction problem where the nodes are assumed to be embedded in space with their Euclidean distances being the dissimilarity of interest.
+Although their setting is more general in that additional information may be available at each position, without that additional information their approach reduces to the following logistic regression model: \beq \log\Big( \frac{p_{ij}}{1 - p_{ij}} \Big) = -d_{ij}, \eeq which is clearly a special case of \eqref{W} with link function the logistic function. \citet{sarkartheoretical} consider this same model motivated by a link prediction problem where the nodes are assumed to be embedded in space with their Euclidean distances being the dissimilarity of interest.
 In fact, they assume that the points are uniformly distributed in some region.
-They study a method based on the number of neighbors that a pair of nodes have in common, which is one of the main methods for link prediction \cite{liben2007link, liben2003link}. \citet{parthasarathy2017quest} consider a more general setting where a noisy neighborhood graph is observed: if $(x_i)$ are points in a metric space with pairwise distances $(d_{ij})$, then an adjacency matrix, $W = (W_{ij})$, is observed, where $W_{ij} = 1$ with probability $1-p$ if $d_{ij} \le r$ and with probability $q$ if $d_{ij} > r$.
-Under fairly general conditions on the metric space and the sampling distributions, and additional conditions on $(n,r,p)$, they show that the graph distances computed based on $W$ provide, with high probability, a 2-approximation to the underlying distances in the case where $q=0$.
-In the case where $q>0$, the same is true, under some conditions on $(n,r,p,q)$, if $W$ is replaced by $\tilde W = (\tilde W_{ij})$ where $\tilde W_{ij} = 1$ exactly when $\frac{N_{ij}}{N_i+N_j-N_{ij}} \ge \tau$, where $\tau$ is a (carefully chosen) parameter of the method, where $N_i := \#\{j : W_{ij} = 1\}$ (number of neighbors) and $N_{ij} := \#\{k : W_{ik} = W_{jk} = 1\}$ (number of common neighbors).
+They study a method based on the number of neighbors that a pair of nodes have in common, which is one of the main methods for link prediction \cite{liben2007link, liben2003link}. \citet{parthasarathy2017quest} consider a more general setting where a noisy neighborhood graph is observed: if $(x_i)$ are points in a metric space with pairwise distances $(d_{ij})$, then an adjacency matrix, $W = (W_{ij})$, is observed, where $W_{ij} = 1$ with probability $1-p$ if $d_{ij} \le r$ and with probability $q$ if $d_{ij} > r$, where $p, q \in [0,1]$ are parameters of the model.
+Under fairly general conditions on the metric space and the sampling distribution, and additional conditions on $(n,r,p)$, they show that the graph distances computed based on $W$ provide, with high probability, a 2-approximation to the underlying distances in the case where $q=0$.
+In the case where $q>0$, the same is true, under some conditions on $(n,r,p,q)$, if $W$ is replaced by $\tilde W = (\tilde W_{ij})$ where $\tilde W_{ij} = 1$ exactly when $N_{ij}/(N_i+N_j-N_{ij}) \ge \tau$, where $\tau$ is a carefully chosen tuning parameter and where $N_i := \#\{j : W_{ij} = 1\}$ (number of neighbors of $i$) and $N_{ij} := \#\{k : W_{ik} = W_{jk} = 1\}$ (number of common neighbors of $i$ and $j$).